irusri/geniesys/docs/installation_updates.md

 [![](https://raw.githubusercontent.com/irusri/GenIECMS/master/docs/images/download.png)](https://github.com/irusri/GenIECMS/archive/master.zip)

 Please note that the above link download only the source code for GenIE-CMS.
-If you need to download for the parsing scripts, you can download it [here](https://github.com/irusri/scripts/archive/master.zip).
+If you need to download for the parsing scripts, you need to download it [here](https://github.com/irusri/scripts/archive/master.zip).

 If you prefer using the terminal please run to download both the CMS and parsing scripts: